 About Crown Point Advisory Group

 My name is Andrew Miller.
-I am the founder of Crown Point Advisory Group and the author of The Middle Way in AI.
+I am the founder of Crown Point Advisory Group, the originating author of the Resolution as a Service framework, and the author of Middle Way in AI.

 I built Cameyo from an idea into a globally deployed virtual application delivery platform and sold it to Google.
 After the acquisition, I spent years inside Google working across the Cloud, Chrome, ChromeOS, and security teams to transition Cameyo’s technology into the enterprise ecosystem.

 That experience gave me something most advisors do not have: I have sat on both sides of a Tier-1 acquisition.
 I know what institutional buyers look for when they pull apart a company.
-And I know the gap between what founders believe their companies are worth and what the data actually says.
+I know the gap between what founders believe their companies are worth and what the data actually says.
+And I know what it takes to build a company whose architecture survives that level of scrutiny.

 Most advisory relationships are built on optimism.
 The advisor validates the founder’s vision, helps refine the pitch, and offers encouragement at the moments when the data is saying something the founder does not want to hear.